sourcegraph/handbook/content/engineering/search/iteration_log.md

         results back in chunks.
 We already started updating Zoekt to support streaming natively, however we will only finish this during the next itertion.
+    - 2021-02-19: Numerous perf fixes have been made to the frontend to aid streaming search.
+Streaming search now also renders branch names or commit IDs when necessary.

 ## 2021-01-25 to 2021-02-05